-In the first six months of 2022 our total closed sales, land and homes have totaled $115,091,246 down from $119,234,545 the same period of 2021 or a decrease of 3.47%.
-Closed sales on waterfront homes were down 7.19% in dollar sales in the first six months of 2022 over the same period last year.
-We have closed 109 waterfront homes this year compared to 140 last year.
-The average sold price of waterfront homes in 2022 is $790,850 up 19.21% over the same period in 2021.
-The median price of waterfront homes sold in 2022 was $725,000, up from $574,500 last year or a 26.20% increase.
-The increase in the median homes sales price here on the lake point to a combination of home prices increasing and sales of higher priced homes.
-On 7/6/22, we show 22 waterfront homes sold on the lake for a $1M or more this year.
-Seventeen sold in the same period of 2021 and 3 sold in 2020.
-The National Association of REALTORS (NAR) reports the median sale price of homes nationally has risen 14.6% over the same time last year.
+In the first six months of 2023 our total closed sales, land and homes have totaled $104,077,151 down from $118,656,746 the same period of 2022 or a decrease of 12.29%.
+Closed sales on waterfront homes were down 10.48% in dollar sales in the first six months of 2023 over the same period last year.
+We have closed 88 waterfront homes this year compared to 112 last year.
+The average sold price of waterfront homes in 2023 is $907,620 up 13.94% over the same period in 2022.
+The median price of waterfront homes sold in 2023 was $762,500, up from $727,500 last year or a 4.81% increase.
+The increase in the median home’s sales price is from home prices increasing and sales of higher priced homes.
+Today, we show 25 waterfront homes sold on the lake for $1M or more this year.
+Compared to the same time period for 2022 when twenty-two sold.
+Going back to the same time period in 2019 only one waterfront home sold before Covid hit.
+Covid has been a major contributor to increasing real estate prices everywhere.

-This year, 69 offshore homes have sold, and their total dollar sales are up 63.64% this year compared to last year.
-Waterfront lot sales are down 44.91% in dollar sales from last year with about half the number of lots sold in 2021.
+This year, 50 offshore homes have sold, and their total dollar sales are down 41.6% this year compared to last year.
+Waterfront lot sales are up 10.23% in dollar sales compared to last year.

 All sales numbers are from the Roanoke Valley Lake Gaston Board of REALTORS® MLS and do not reflect private sales.